dkahdian/wiki-frontend/README.md

 - SPA fallback: include a `404.html` that redirects to `index.html`
 - Environment config baked at build time (no runtime config file)
 - CI: GitHub Actions workflow may be added to build and publish to Pages (optional)
-- For custom domains on GitHub Pages, include a `CNAME` file in the published site root with your domain name
+- For custom domains on GitHub Pages, include a `CNAME` file in the published site root with domain name

 ## Accessibility and i18n